Jawohl17/LR-6/README.md

 iZip:

 An iOS application that allows users to create and manage ZIP files, offering functionalities for viewing and extracting files from archives.

+###  Conclusions
+In this lab, we explored the processes of compression and archiving, highlighting their distinct purposes and techniques.
+Compression aims to reduce file sizes, utilizing methods such as lossy and lossless compression, while archiving focuses on bundling multiple files for easier management.
+We examined various software tools available for compression and archiving in Linux, including gzip, bzip2, xz, and 7zip, each with its own strengths.
+Additionally, we compared the performance of different compression algorithms, noting that xz offers the highest compression ratio, while gzip is the fastest.
+Finally, we identified mobile applications like WinZip and RAR that facilitate file compression and extraction on mobile devices